sass/sass/proposal/package-importer.md

 potential for file system interaction to `compileString` and `compileStringAsync`.

-#### Node resolution descisions
+#### Node Resolution Decisions

-The current recommendation for resolving packages in node is to add `node_modules` to the load paths.
-We could add `node_modules` to the load path by default, but that lacks clarity to the implementation and the reader.
-In addition, a file may have access to multiple `node_module` directories, and different files may have access to different `node_module` directories in the same compilation.
+The current recommendation for resolving packages in Node is to add `node_modules` to the load paths.
+We could add `node_modules` to the load paths by default, but that lacks clarity to the implementation and the reader.
+In addition, a file may have access to multiple `node_modules` directories, and different files may have access to different `node_modules` directories in the same compilation.

 There are a variety of methods currently in use for specifying a location of the default Sass export for npm packages.
-For the most part, packages contain both Javascript and styles, and use the `main` or `module` root keys to define the Javascript entry point.
+For the most part, packages contain both JavaScript and styles, and use the `main` or `module` root keys to define the JavaScript entry point.
 Some packages use the `"sass"` key at the root of their `package.json`.
 Others have adopted [conditional exports], which is supported by Vite.

 [conditional exports]: https://nodejs.org/api/packages.html#conditional-exports

-Because conditional exports is flexible and recommended for modern packages, this will be the primary method used within Node.
+Because use of conditional exports is flexible and recommended for modern packages, this will be the primary method used within Node.
 We will support both the `"sass"` and the `"style"` conditions, as Sass can also use the CSS exports exposed through `"style"`.

 ## Semantics